erickcastrillo/Diquis/docs/django/AUTHORIZATION.md

 # Authorization with Django Permissions

-This document describes how authorization is implemented in La Cantera using Django's permission system and custom permission classes.
+This document describes how authorization is implemented in Diquis using Django's permission system and custom permission classes.

 ## Overview

-La Cantera uses **Django REST Framework Permissions** combined with **Django's built-in permission system** and **custom permission classes** for authorization.
+Diquis uses **Django REST Framework Permissions** combined with **Django's built-in permission system** and **custom permission classes** for authorization.
 This provides a flexible and powerful way to implement role-based access control (RBAC).

 ## Architecture